The Claw of Death

 Is It Dangerous to Visit the Claw of Death

-Despite the increased level of radiation it is not too dangerous to approach the bucket itself, even on an official excursion to Chernobyl this place is included in the program.
+Despite the increased level of radiation, it is not too dangerous to approach the bucket itself from a distance, and even on an official excursion to Chernobyl this place is included in the program.
 Of course, it’s not good to go for a walk every day to places with high radiation levels.
-But to catch a deadly dose, you’ll have to settle down there for a long time.
+But to catch a deadly dose, you’d have to settle down there for a long time.

-So visiting it isn’t dangerous taking into account general safety rules of the zone.
-For example, if you take the figure 13 mR / h, then you can get into the bucket and sit there for 38 hours to get some dangerous dose of radiation.
-You should not do this of course.
-But many people who come to visit Chernobyl take photos near the claw of death or right in it.
+So visiting it isn’t dangerous when taking into account general safety rules of the zone.
+For example, if you take the figure of 13 mR/h, then you would need to sit inside the bucket for about 38 hours to receive a dangerous dose of radiation.
+You should not do this, of course.
+Many visitors who come to Chernobyl are tempted to take photos near the Claw of Death or even inside it—but this is strictly forbidden.
+Approaching the bucket closely or attempting to touch it is prohibited due to safety concerns.

 The strangest thing is that the bucket is still just lying on the surface not far from the accident place.
 It cannot be buried or melted due to the possible irradiation of the soil and groundwater.
 You can see The Claw of Death with your own eyes with our exclusive Chernobyl tours.